-‘Real Housewives of Beverly Hills’: Kyle Richards Won’t Be Attending Barron Hilton’s Wedding, Reports ‘People’
+‘Real Housewives Of Beverly Hills’: Kyle Richards Won’t Be Attending Barron Hilton’s Wedding, Reports ‘People’

-Kyle Richards’ family, including her nieces, Paris and Nicky Hilton, have landed in St. Barts for her nephew Barron Hilton’s wedding but according to a new report, the Real Housewives of Beverly Hills star is not planning to attend.
+Kyle Richards’ family, including her nieces, Paris and Nicky Hilton, have landed in St. Barts for her nephew Barron Hilton’s wedding, but according to a new report, the Real Housewives of Beverly Hills star is not planning to attend.
 Instead, she will reportedly be focusing on her career, including the promotion and upcoming premiere of her Paramount Network series, American Woman.

 “It’s only because she has tons of press to do and can’t get to St. Barts,” a source told People magazine on June 1.
 “Her show premieres next Thursday.”

 Kyle Richards has been hard at work on her new series, which stars actress Alicia Silverstone, and soon, she’s hoping to see her hard work pay off.
-She’s also hoping that once her sister Kathy Hilton sees the show, which is based on their lives growing up in the 1970s, they will be able to reconcile their relationship.
+She’s also hoping that once her sister, Kathy Hilton, sees the show, which is based on their lives growing up in the 1970s, they will be able to reconcile their relationship.
 As she explained to the magazine, she feels Hilton has made incorrect assumptions about the upcoming series and convinced herself that she will be telling stories about her.

 According to Richards, she feels bad that her sister thought her new show would be something different than what it is.